sourceful-karlson/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

 * You only need to implement the calls `/api/v1/getparams.execute`
 * You should check that the `Authorization` header contains the same bearer value as `/var/run/argo/token`.
 Return 403 if not
-* The input parameters are included in the request body and can be accessed using the args variable.
+* The input parameters are included in the request body and can be accessed using the `inputParameters` variable.
-* The output must always be a list of object maps.
+* The output must always be a list of object maps nested under the `outputParameters` key in a map.
-* `parameters` and `values` are reserved keys.
-If present in the plugin output, these keys will be overwritten by the contents of the `parameters` and `values` keys in the ApplicationSet's plugin generator spec.
+* `inputParameters` and `values` are reserved keys.
+If present in the plugin output, these keys will be overwritten by the contents of the `inputParameters` and `values` keys in the ApplicationSet's plugin generator spec.

 ## With matrix and pull request example